jmurth1234/ClaudePlayer/README.md

 ## Configuration

 Configuration is loaded from `config.json` (created automatically on first run if not found).
-The settings are structured to avoid duplication between different modes:
+The settings are structured to avoid duplication between different modes.
+You can customize Claude's behavior by adding custom instructions that will be injected into the system prompt.

 ```json
 {